WWF-International/wwf-uk-css-style-guide/readme.md

     /* -----------------------------------------------------------------------------
         Heading
         - small description of what's going on here
-        - another point, maybe a bugfix
+        - another point, maybe a bugfix with a FIXME
+        - TODO if needed
     ----------------------------------------------------------------------------- */

 **Individual comments in the code** don't have the single or double lines.

-If referring to the whole selector, then the comment should sit inside it to avoid confusion.
+If referring to the whole selector, then the comment should sit inside it.

     .standfirst p {
         /* this is to make the first paragraph into a standfirst */